hedgehogface/any-dict-set/README.md

 # DictAny SetAny

 Modified versions of Dict and Set from `elm/core`.
 The keys can be any type but a comparison function has to be used for every action that needs to compare keys.
-The comparison funtcion is `k -> k -> Order`, so the signatures can be `DictAny k v` and `SetAny a`.
+The comparison function is `k -> k -> Order` so the signatures can be `DictAny k v` and `SetAny a`.

 ## Usage

-For `SetAny a` a comparison function `a -> a -> Order` is needed.
+For `SetAny a` the comparison function `a -> a -> Order` is needed.

     import SetAny as Set exposing (Set)